-The purpose of this course is to offer a detailed review of selected topics in Industrial Psychology.
-Core topics include job analysis, testing and assessment, personnel selection; legal issues involving adverse impact, protected classes, and discrimination; measurement, interpretation, and use of job performance scores; and training.
+The purpose of this course is to offer a detailed consideration of selected topics in personnel/industrial psychology.
+The focus will be on current research and best practices.
+Core issues include work analysis, testing and assessment, personnel selection with a focus on personality testing and the job interview; legal issues involving adverse impact, protected classes, and discrimination; and measurement, interpretation, and use of performance appraisal data.
 Lectures will provide a foundation that supports in-depth literature reviews and practical contributions in selected areas, and knowledge acquisition will be tested through a midterm exam.
 The course will be structured such that the instructor will provide an introduction to course concepts, and then students will identify concepts for further independent literature reviews, integrations, and implications for practice.
 Students will become experts on selected topics and convey this expertise through applied presentations reporting on the development of a novel human resources intervention and through research papers.
 The course is geared toward research and practice although there will be a slightly stronger focus on research.
 Students will gain experience in integrating and interpreting research findings with an eye toward identifying future research needs and applications of organizational interventions involving personnel psychology.